 The IGLOO2 family combines several key memory storage and data transfer functions within the High-Performance Memory Subsystem (HPMS).

-By combining these functions into a common block, IGLOO2 FPGAs makes it easier to implement data oriented management buffering and transfer functions like: video frame buffers, TCP/IP buffers, or PCIe packets without sacrificing FPGA fabric for these common functions.
+By combining these functions into a common block, IGLOO2 makes it easier to implement data oriented management, buffering, and transfer functions, like video frame buffers, TCP/IP buffers or PCIe packets without sacrificing the FPGA fabric for these common functions.
 The 'hardened' blocks of the HPMS results in a more highly integrated, lower power, and lower cost implementation in bridging oriented applications.
-Descriptions of the key HPMS blocks shown in Figure 1 on page 4 are given below.
+The descriptions of the key HPMS blocks, as shown in Figure 1 on page 4, are given below.

-AHB Bus Matrix

-The AHB bus matrix efficiently manages the interconnections between the various blocks within the HPMS.
+AHB Bus Matrix: The AHB bus matrix efficiently manages the interconnections between the various blocks within the HPMS.

-Fabric Interface Controller

-The two Fabric Interface Controllers (FICs) provide connectivity between the FPGA fabric and the HPMS blocks making it easy to connect the HPMS to application specific functions within the FPGA fabric.
-The FIC supports ARM standard AHB or APB busses eNVM
+Fabric Interface Controller: The two Fabric Interface Controllers (FICs) provide connectivity between the FPGA fabric and the HPMS blocks, making it easy to connect the HPMS to application specific functions within the FPGA fabric.
+The FIC supports ARM[®] standard AHB or APB busses.

-SPI Controller

-Serial peripheral interface (SPI) is a synchronous serial data protocol that enables a microprocessor or microcontroller and peripheral devices to communicate with each other.
+SPI Controller: Serial peripheral interface (SPI) is a synchronous serial data protocol that enables a microprocessor or microcontroller and peripheral devices to communicate with each other.
 In addition, the SPI controller can interface with large SPI flash and EEPROM devices and includes a hardware-based slave protocol engine.

-Up to 512 KB of embedded nonvolatile memory (eNVM) is available for code or persistent data storage.
+eNVM: Up to 512 KB of embedded nonvolatile memory (eNVM) is available for code or persistent data storage.
 An eNVM controller interfaces eNVM blocks to the AHB bus matrix for system access.

-eSRAM

-The two embedded SRAM blocks (eSRAM) in the HPMS are accessed using an interface controller that provides single error correction and dual error detection (SECDED) protection.
-The availability of two large blocks of eSRAM (of up to 64 KB), simplifies the implementation of buffers common to many embedded system applications.
+eSRAM: The two embedded SRAM blocks (eSRAM) in the HPMS are accessed using an interface controller that provides single-error-correction and dual-error-detection (SECDED) protection.
+The availability of two large blocks of eSRAM (of up to 64kB), simplifies the implementation of buffers common to many embedded system applications.

-DMA Controllers

-The Peripheral Direct Memory Access (PDMA) controller manages data transfers from HPMS peripherals-to-memory, memory-to-peripherals, memory-to-memory, and with the FPGA fabric through the two FIC blocks.
-The High-Performance DMA controller provides fast data transfer between eSRAM and eNVM blocks and the DDR Memory controller associated with the HPMS DDR bridge.
+DMA Controllers: The Peripheral Direct Memory Access (PDMA) controller manages data transfers from HPMS peripherals-to-memory, memory-to-peripherals, memory-to-memory, and with the FPGA fabric via the two FIC blocks.
+The High-Performance DMA Controller provides fast data transfer between eSRAM and eNVM blocks and the DDR memory controller associated with the HPMS DDR bridge.

-DDR Bridge

-The DDR bridge manages multiple AHB bus masters accessing a DDR controller and optimizes the read and write operations to a single external DDR memory using read and write combining buffers and a round robin arbiter.
+DDR Bridge: The DDR bridge manages multiple AHB bus masters accessing a DDR controller and optimizes the read and write operations to a single external DDR memory by using read and write combining buffers and a round robin arbiter.

-DDR Controllers

-The two DDR controllers (one accessed through both the HPMS DDR bridge or the FPGA fabric, and one just through the FPGA fabric) have an integrated PHY and arbitration logic to simplify the control of external LPDDR1, DDR2, and DDR3 memory devices.
+DDR Controllers: The two DDR controllers (one accessed via both the HPMS DDR bridge or FPGA fabric, and one just via the FPGA fabric) have an integrated PHY and arbitration logic to simplify the control of external LPDDR1, DDR2, and DDR3 memory devices.
 The DDR controllers operate at up to 667 Mbps (333.33 MHz DDR) performance and support up to 4 GB of memory.

-System Security Block

-The IGLOO2 system security block manages all the programming and security related functions included on IGLOO2 devices.
-The best in class security features of IGLOO2 FPGAs include encrypted user bitstream-key loading, Certificate-of-Conformance support, X.509 Compliant Digital Certificate management, Elliptic Curve Cryptography (ECC) support, an Advanced Encryption Standard (AES-128/256) engine, a Secure Hash (SHA-256) engine, a Non-Deterministic Random Bit Generator (NRBG), Differential Power Analysis (DPA) countermeasures, anti-tampering countermeasures, single-use debug passcodes, SRAM-PUF, zeroization and FlashLock® protection of bitstream decryption keys, and security settings.
-Some of the higher-level functions (like zeroization, AES, SRAM-PUF, NRBG, and SHA-256) are easily included in user designs as security services accessible through the security block.
+System Security Block: The IGLOO2 system security block manages all the programming and security related functions included on the IGLOO2 devices.
+The best-in-class security features of IGLOO2 FPGAs include encrypted user bitstream-key loading, certificate-of-conformance support, X.509 compliant digital certificate management, elliptic curve cryptography (ECC) support, an advanced encryption standard (AES-128/256) engine, a secure hash (SHA-256) engine, a non-deterministic random bit generator (NRBG), differential power analysis (DPA) countermeasures, anti-tampering countermeasures, single use debug passcodes, SRAM-PUF, zeroization, and FlashLock[®] protection of bitstream decryption keys and security settings.
+Some of the higher-level functions (like zeroization, AES, SRAM-PUF, NRBG, and SHA-256) are easily included in user designs, as security services accessible via the security block.
 Many of these features will be described in more detail throughout the rest of this paper.